janberges/qe2screen/README.md

 ### Changes in EPW

-We introduced the following inputs in `epw.x`:
+We have introduced the following inputs in `epw.x`:

 - `cdfpt_dir`: Equivalent of `dvscf_dir` for cDFPT data
 - `xdfpt_dir`: Equivalent of `dvscf_dir` for extra DFPT data (low smearing)